You know that customer retention is important for any company. It’s even more important for SaaS companies.

 After asking our promoters, reviews started rolling in.
 Not every promoter will leave a review but we received seven glowing reviews after a few months.

 Sending out NPS surveys is one of the best things a SaaS company can do to improve metrics across the board.
 It takes less than an hour to set up and allows you to get candid feedback from your users.

-We use it to: answer customer concerns, plan our company roadmap and get rave reviews across the web, but there are hundreds of ways you can leverage these surveys.
+But there are hundreds of ways you can leverage these surveys.
 How are you going to use NPS to improve your SaaS company?

 About the Author: Christian Sculthorp is the Marketing Director at AgencyAnalytics. @AgencyAnalytics is an all-in-one reporting platform for SEO agencies with rank tracking, backlink monitoring and more.